 Let me tell you a logical reason.
 No publisher would want the traffic on their blog to go away just because a guest blogger decided to write a post that links back to their post.
 Would you allow this?
 I wouldn’t.
 I’d want the visitors to stay on my blog for as long as possible.

-Almost all blogs that allow guest blogging don’t allow linking back to your site, i.e. all the links are nofollow so there’s no point.
+Almost all blogs that allow guest blogging doesn’t allow linking back to your site, i.e. all the links are nofollow so there’s no point.
 However, I’d use those platforms to get in front of people I want to target in the first place.
-Wouldn’t it be amazing if I can get people to know me by writing on various blogs.
+Wouldn’t it be amazing if I can get people to know me by writing on various blogs?
 They’ll know me, know my work & look for me on the web?
 How cool is that?

-Bottom line, use guest blogging to indirectly get traffic to your blog.
+The bottom line, use guest blogging to indirectly get traffic to your blog.
 With guest blogging, get recognized for your work & let people look for you.

 #9 Invite contributors

-If you look up on the web, you can find people who are desperate to learn from the experts and are looking for opportunities to prove themselves.
+If you look upon the web, you can find people who are desperate to learn from the experts and are looking for opportunities to prove themselves.
 Finding them will not be easy but you have to begin from somewhere.
 Post on social media, talk about it in your posts on medium, quora & other writing platforms you’re active on.

 Create a page for guest blogging & optimize for ranking in search engines since many people search for “guest blogging + niche” and it can rank on the web.

 I don’t recommend doing it for the only purpose of getting traffic, LinkedIn will drop the reach if you do that.
 Any social network wouldn’t want the traffic to leave unless its users have paid for it.
 You can create articles on LinkedIn linking back to your page.